liucaissr/CI-CD-pipeline-text-classification/Readme.md

-# CI pipeline: Question Classifier of deletion reason contact request
+# Caggle - Question Classifier CI/CD pipeline

-The projects in this repository implemented a CI pipeline of data science process in the context of NLP.
+The projects in this repository implemented [Kaggle-like](https://www.kaggle.com/)  a CI/CD pipeline of data science process in the context of NLP.
 It mainly realized the following features:

 | Feature | description |
 | :--- |:-------------|